Kevin-Meda/Covid_TimeSeries_forecasting_LSTM_neural_network/README.md

 The main problem to be solved is to predict the amount of deaths in the following 2 weeks depending on the amount of cases, receovered people and vaccination with 1 and 2 doses.

 ### Goal
 The main goal of this project is to develop a Deep Learning Recurrent Neural Network Long Short Term Memory (RNN LSTM) model.
-This Model should be used to predict with the highest accuracy the future covid deaths, for that we take into account different factor such as the Vaccination Doses.
+This Model should be able to predict with a high accuracy the future covid deaths, for that we take into account different factors such as the Vaccination Doses, recovered people and new cases.

 ## Data Description tbd
 tbd.